chocolatey/choco-wiki/CommandsUninstall.md

 Name of package to uninstall.

 ###Version (optional)
+**NOTE: At this point in time, the version parameter is NOT implemented, but this will change in future versions of Chocolatey.**
 The version of the package to uninstall.
 Defaults to the latest version installed.